The Key to Making Your Business Work

 As I was writing this article I received this email from a client.
 I was written to his staff about the importance of returning phone calls.
 He had just overseen his company’s move to a new physical location.

-“Throughout the organization of our relocation I have had MANY experiences with our new property management company, the City, and my favorite unnamed insurance company where they don’t return my phone calls or respond to my emails until I raise it to a managers level.
+“Throughout the organization of our relocation, I have had MANY experiences with our new property management company, the City, and my favourite unnamed insurance company where they don’t return my phone calls or respond to my emails until I raise it to a managers level.
 Because of this experience, if I had a choice, I would not deal with any of them again.
-I myself take it personal and really at the end of the day find it rude not to respond.
-Tell me your busy, tell me you will get back to me when you know what is going on or tell me to **** off !
+I myself take it personally and really at the end of the day find it rude not to respond.
+Tell me your busy, tell me you will get back to me when you know what is going on or tell me to **** off!
 Just call me back or reply to the email.”